BastiPaeltz/ansible-openvpn/README.md

 - install auditd, aide or any other software used for hardening or auditing

 Features still to come:
-- more configuration options for openvpn, e.g.:
+- more configuration options for openvpn
-  - pushing routes
-  - pushing dhcp-options
 - IPv6 support

 However I also had to switch back to running openvpn as a privileged user for now because I ran into too many problems with that, might be changed in the future.

 ## Supported Targets

-The following Linux distros are supported:
+The following Linux distros are tested:

-- CentOS 7.2 x64
+- CentOS 7.2
-- Ubuntu 16.04 x64
+- Ubuntu 16.04
-- Debian 8.7 x64
+- Debian 8.7

-Other distros and versions may work but no promises.
+Other distros and versions may work too.
 If support for another distro is desired, submit an issue ticket.
 Pull requests are always welcome.

 # Quick start

 Copy the sample Ansible inventory and variables to edit for your setup.
 (I will use `my_project` as an example for the rest of this documentation)

-    cd ansible-openvpn/
     cp -r inventories/sample inventories/my_project

 Edit the inventory hosts (`hosts.ini`) to target your desired host.
 You can also change the [configuration variables](#configuration-variables) in (`group_vars/all.yml`), the defaults are however sufficient for this quickstart example.